Simplicial cochain algebras for diffeological spaces: Chen's iterated integral map in diffeology

-\begin{proof}[Proof of Proposition \ref{prop:KSextension}] Since $N$ is simply connected, it follows that the local system $F$ on $S^D(M)_{\text{sub}}$ is simple.
+\begin{proof}[Proof of Proposition \ref{prop:KSextension}] Since $N$ is simply connected, it follows that the local system $F$ on ${S^D_\bullet(M)}_{\text{sub}}$ in Lemma \ref{lem:DiffCoeff} is simple.
 We observe that the action of $\pi_1(M)$ on $F$ is induced by that of $\pi_1(N)$.
 Then we see that $f_2$ is a morphism of free $H^*(M)$-modules.
-Therefore if $f_2^{0,q}$ is an isomorphism, then so is $f_2^{p,q}$.
-It follows form the comparison theorem (\cite[17.17 Theorem]{H}) that $f_2^{0,q}$ is an isomorphism for any $q \geq 0$.
+Therefore if $f_2^{0,q}$ is an isomorphism for some $q$, then so is $f_2^{p,q}$ for any $p\geq 0$.
+It follows from the comparison theorem (\cite[17.17 Theorem]{H}) that $f_r^{p,q}$ is an isomorphism for any $r \geq 2$ and $p$, $q \geq 0$.
 The formula (5.5) implies that the isomorphism $f_2^{0, q}$ is nothing but the map

 This completes the proof. \end{proof}